-The debate concerning the merits of actively-managed funds vs. index funds is a longstanding one.
-Both types of funds have the potential to yield advantages to investors for growing a portfolio.
+The debate concerning the merits of actively managed funds vs. index funds is a longstanding one.
+Both types of funds have the potential to yield advantages to investors.
 But they each have drawbacks that should be weighed in the balance.

 Index funds are a type of mutual fund or exchange-traded fund (ETF) that mirror the performance of a specific stock market index.

 A stock market index measures a particular sector of the market.
 In the case of the S&P 500 Index, for example, what’s being measured is the performance of the 500 largest U.S. companies.

 While it’s not possible to invest in an index directly, index funds and ETFs offer a work-around because when you invest in an index fund, you’re purchasing a fund that holds securities which are representative of its representative index.

 If you’re buying a fund that tracks the Nasdaq-100 Composite Index, for example, the fund would include stocks from the 100 largest and most actively-traded non-financial domestic and international securities listed on the Nasdaq.
 The securities are not hand-picked by a portfolio manager, and an index fund doesn’t seek to outperform the benchmark — but rather to match it.

 Index funds can be cap-weighted, meaning they track an index that relies on market capitalization to decide which securities to include.
 Market capitalization is a company’s value as determined by its share price multiplied by the number of shares outstanding.

 For example, some index funds only track large-cap companies that have a market capitalization of more than $10 billion.
 Others focus on small-cap companies that have a market capitalization of $250 million to $2 billion.

 Index funds and index investing follow a passive investment strategy.
 That means that the fund tracks the performance of a particular benchmark, rather than trying to beat the market by using the skills of a live portfolio manager.